 'Stay at home' became standard advice at the beginning of Australia’s COVID-19 response, an instruction that was ramped up as various parts of the country went into lockdown.
 But for the 116,000 people who are currently homeless in Australia, it was a message that had little meaning yet spoke volumes at the same time.

-“Everyone needed somewhere to be and, sadly, that’s just not a reality for every person living in Australia,” says Adam Robinson, founder of StreetSmart Australia, a not-for-profit organisation that raises funds to support grassroots community groups focused on homelessness.
+“Everyone needs somewhere to be and, sadly, that’s just not a reality for every person living in Australia,” says Adam Robinson, founder of StreetSmart Australia, a not-for-profit organisation that raises funds to support grassroots community groups focused on homelessness.
 “The global pandemic really put a spotlight on that fact.”

 But then something remarkable happened.
 Funded by state governments, more than 30,000 people in Australia who were experiencing homelessness, predominantly those who were sleeping rough or living in severely overcrowded dwellings, were provided crisis accommodation in places like hotels and empty student apartments.